E3SM-Project/e3sm_diags/docs/source/dev_guide/adding-new-diags-sets.rst

         }

-We use the CDP Viewer to create the webpages.
+We use the E3SM Diagnostics Output Viewer to create the webpages.
 **This is not needed!
 Use whatever you want to create the webpages.**
 Just make sure that your function that's mapped to the plotset in ``SET_TO_VIEWER``: